judy12345/Yuwei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm a first-year Ph.D. student of  Computer Science and Engineering at Michigan State University (MSU), supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/).
+I completed his B.E. degree in Electrical Engineering at Zhejiang University.

-My interest lies in Graph Representation Learning.
-Now I work on the area of graph neural network including its theory foundations, model robustness and applications.
+My interest lies in Graph Representation Learning and now I work on the area of graph neural network including its theory foundations, model robustness and applications.

 Previously, I worked as an intern at Hangzhou Xiaoyu Co.
 Ltd, developing user and microblog recommender systems, and worked as a research intern at University of Western Australia supervised by Dr. [Wei Liu](https://scholar.google.com/citations?user=o_u17HMAAAAJ&hl=en).
 I also worked as a research assistant with Dr. [Donghui Wang](https://scholar.google.com/citations?user=AkRWtMUAAAAJ&hl=en)(ZJU) in 2018.